partnernetsoftware/ffic/README.md

 # TODO

-* smarter "import"...
-* release for LNX
-* release for WIN64
+* full release for OSX/LNX/WIN32/WIN64
+* merge libdl
 * to try little libc.so from https://github.com/lattera/glibc/

-# why?
+# Why?

-* c-lover but don't wanna handle the libc headers
+* c-lover but not much willing to handle the libc headers
-* wanna have a tiny scripting tool to ease our life
+* Wanna have a tiny scripting tool to ease our life

-# TO LEARN
+# Links for learning

 * https://github.com/recp/cglm (OpenGL Math for C)
 * https://github.com/kozross/awesome-c